Discover Physics at Carnegie Mellon

-The Physics Department is embedded in the Mellon College of Science and an integral part of Carnegie Mellon University's famed interdisciplinary approach to problem solving in the real world, as exemplified through our Condensed Matter/Nanophysics and Biological Physics groups.
+The Department of Physics is embedded in the Mellon College of Science and an integral part of Carnegie Mellon University's famed interdisciplinary approach to problem solving in the real world, as exemplified through our Condensed Matter/Nanophysics and Biological Physics groups.
 Carnegie Mellon itself is a critical facet of the story how Pittsburgh reinvented itself as a city of science, innovation, arts and entertainment.
-This web area gives you brief introductions.
-Enjoy!